After-Shock/Cloudbox-wiki/PlexPy.md

 ## 2. Setup Wizard

-1. First time you log in, you will be presented with the "PlexPy Setup Wizard".
+1. First time you go to the PlexPy page, you will be presented with the "PlexPy Setup Wizard".
 Click `Next`.

     ![ ](http://i.imgur.com/NhRj5jH.png)